 Award is part of Comcast’s national RISE program to support Black, Indigenous and People of Color (BIPOC)- and women-owned small businesses

-As part of the technology makeover, SHWAXX is receiving computer equipment and internet, voice, and mobile services for up to 12 months.
+As part of the technology makeover, Moneppetit, LLC will receive computer equipment and internet, voice, and cybersecurity services for up to 12 months.
 Taxes and other fees may still apply for tech makeover services.

 Comcast RISE brings together two of the company’s brands —Comcast Business and Effectv, both with expertise in the small business space — to empower business owners with the expertise and resources needed to navigate the economic effects of the pandemic.